lutsifer/buck-swing-ui-wallet/README.md

    At this point the build process is finished the built GUI wallet program is the JAR file `./build/jars/ZEROSwingWalletUI.jar`

-3. Installing the built Zero GUI wallet
+3. Installing the built BUCKGUI wallet

   3.1.
-If you have built Zero from source code:
+If you have built BUCKfrom source code:

-   Assuming you have already built it from source code in directory `/home/user/zero/src` (for example - this is the typical build dir. for Zero v1.0.6) which contains the command line tools `zcash-cli` and `zcashd` you need to take the created file `./build/jars/ZEROSwingWalletUI.jar` and copy it to directory `/home/user/zero/src` (the same dir. that contains `zcash-cli` and `zcashd`).
+   Assuming you have already built it from source code in directory `/home/user/zero/src` (for example - this is the typical build dir. for BUCKv1.0.6) which contains the command line tools `zcash-cli` and `zcashd` you need to take the created file `./build/jars/ZEROSwingWalletUI.jar` and copy it to directory `/home/user/zero/src` (the same dir. that contains `zcash-cli` and `zcashd`).
 Example copy command:
    ```
    user@ubuntu:~/build-dir/zero-swing-wallet-ui$ cp ./build/jars/ZEROSwingWalletUI.jar /home/user/zero/src
    ```

-4. Running the installed Zero GUI wallet
+4. Running the installed BUCKGUI wallet

    Before running the GUI you need to start zcashd (e.g. `zcashd --daemon`).
 The wallet GUI is a Java program packaged as an executable JAR file.
 It may be run from command line or started from another GUI tool (e.g. file manager).
-   Assuming you have already installed Zero and the GUI Wallet `ZEROSwingWalletUI.jar` in directory `/home/user/zero/src` one way to run it from command line is:
+   Assuming you have already installed BUCKand the GUI Wallet `ZEROSwingWalletUI.jar` in directory `/home/user/zero/src` one way to run it from command line is:
    ```
    user@ubuntu:~/build-dir/zero-swing-wallet-ui$ java -jar /home/user/zero/src/ZEROSwingWalletUI.jar
    ```
    If you are using Ubuntu (or similar ;) Linux you may instead just use the file manager and right-click on the `ZEROSwingWalletUI.jar` file and choose the option "Open with OpenJDK 8 Runtime".
-   This will start the Zero GUI wallet.
+   This will start the BUCKGUI wallet.

 ### License